 Click the calculator icon in the Order Quantity field to see the formulas that RestockPro uses to calculate the Suggested Order and Suggested Ship quantities.
+Scroll down to learn more about On Order and Restock Needed.

 Clicking the calculator icon shows you the Restock Calculations modal.
 At the top, there are three main numbers that are used to calculate your suggested quantities: